Learning outcomes

 Reflection

-- Why is it difficult to accurately measure strategic performance?
+- What are the difficulties encountered when attempting to accurately measure strategic performance?

-- Why are traditional financial metrics limited in capturing the strategic impact of various strategic initiatives and decisions?
+- Why are traditional financial metrics inadequate for capturing the strategic impact of various strategic initiatives and decisions?

 - How can the quality of a firm’s adaptation be evaluated?